Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 The sequential decrease was mostly attributable to cash outflows from financing activities, primarily due to the payout of our 2016 dividend along with buybacks, as well as cash outflows from investing activities, primarily related to the acquisition of Comptel.

-In Q2, Nokia had approximately €140 million of restructuring and associated cash outflows, excluding this, net working capital resulted in an increase of net cash of approximately €1.2 billion.
+In Q2, Nokia had approximately €140 million of restructuring and associated cash outflows.
+Excluding this, net working capital resulted in an increase of net cash of approximately €1.2 billion.
 This was primarily due to an increase in short-term receivables, mostly related to the €1.7 billion upfront cash payment from Apple, partly offset by the payment of incentives related to Nokia's business performance in 2016.

 Furthermore, a decrease in receivables was offset by an increase in inventories.
 Our inventories have been building up during the first half of the year, and bringing this back to a more normalized level is a priority.
 Given the extent of the non-recurring cash inflows and outflows we have seen thus far in 2017, our earlier commentary on free cash flow for the full year 2017 is no longer as relevant.